Maria Filipa de Oliveira: Historical documentation

-Historian Ubaldo Osório Pimentel, maternal grandfather of the writer João Ubaldo Ribeiro, verified through public documents on records that a group of people, mostly women, led by Maria Filipa defended the coast of Itaparica Island against Portuguese repression.
-In his book A Ilha de Itaparica, published in 1942, historian Ubaldo Osório Pimentel cites the historical figure of Maria Filipa, which is also mentioned in the historical novel O Sargento Pedro [Sergeant Peter], by Xavier Marques.
+Historian Ubaldo Osório Pimentel, maternal grandfather of the writer João Ubaldo Ribeiro, verified through public documents that a group of people, mostly women, led by Maria Felipa defended the coast of Itaparica Island against Portuguese repression.
+In his book A Ilha de Itaparica, published in 1942, historian Ubaldo Osório Pimentel cites the historical figure of Maria Felipa, which is also mentioned in the historical novel O Sargento Pedro [Sergeant Peter], by Xavier Marques.